geetesh07/Solo/replit.md

 This is a Solo Leveling-themed personal productivity application that gamifies goal management and daily task completion.
 The application features a React frontend with TypeScript, a Node.js/Express backend, and Firebase integration for authentication and data storage.
 The app allows users to create and manage goals across different categories, track their progress, and level up their virtual character based on completion rates.
 The design emphasizes the Solo Leveling anime/manga aesthetic with dark themes, gradients, and gaming elements.

-## Recent Updates (January 2025)
+## Recent Updates (August 2025)

 ### **Production-Ready Migration (August 2025)**
-- **Firebase-First Architecture**: Migrated from hybrid PostgreSQL/Firebase to full Firebase Firestore for production scalability and real-time data sync
+- **Complete Firebase Architecture**: Removed PostgreSQL backend entirely, now 100% Firebase Firestore for production scalability and real-time data sync
+- **Optimized Authentication**: Switched to redirect-based Google sign-in for better mobile performance and production reliability
-- **Comprehensive Security**: Added Firestore Security Rules, input validation, sanitization, and rate limiting for enterprise-grade security
+- **Production Security**: Added comprehensive Firestore Security Rules, input validation, sanitization, and rate limiting for enterprise-grade security
-- **Error Handling**: Implemented React Error Boundaries, comprehensive error states, and user-friendly error messages
+- **Error Handling**: Implemented React Error Boundaries, comprehensive error states, and user-friendly error messages throughout the app
+- **Performance Optimization**: Removed development logging, optimized Firebase connections, and eliminated service worker conflicts
 - **Professional Hooks**: Created type-safe Firebase integration hooks with automatic cache invalidation and optimistic updates
 - **Input Validation**: Added Zod schemas for all user inputs with XSS protection and data sanitization